 - Respect the bees!
 Leave their hives alone.
 Learn the difference between hornets, wasps, and bees.
-Bees are not the bad guys.
-They are not aggressive like wasps.
+Bees are not aggressive like wasps.

 - Consider becoming a beekeeper!

-- Weeds are ok!
-Many of us were taught that weeds were “bad.”
+- Weeds aren't always a threat!
+Many of us were taught that weeds are “bad.”
 In fact, Mother Nature lives in harmony and balance.
 When weeds appear, that is nature’s way of balancing out the soil quality.
-In fact, most weeds are medicine too!
+In fact, many weeds have medicinal properties.

 - Use natural and organic gardening methods like natural fertilizers (guano, kelp, bloodmeal) and natural pest detractors (neem and some essential oils like lemongrass and citronella).